Diego de Miguel

-Diego de Miguel Escribano (born 1 September 1984) is a Spanish footballer who plays as a goalkeeper.
+Diego de Miguel Escribano (born 1 September 1984) is a Spanish former footballer who played as a goalkeeper.

 Club career

 Born in Soria, Castile and León, de Miguel's career was spent almost exclusively in the lower leagues of Spanish football.
 Late into the 2004–05 season, as CD Numancia were already relegated, he appeared in two La Liga home matches, against CA Osasuna (2–2) and Deportivo de La Coruña (1–1).

 During his spell with the club, de Miguel was mostly registered with the reserve team.